react-dnd/react-dnd/docs/01 Top Level API/DropTarget.md

 ### Parameters

 * **`types`**: Required.
-A string, an ES6 symbol, an array of either, or a function that returns either of those, given component's `props`.
-This drop target will only react to the items produced by the [drag sources](docs-drag-source.html) of the specified type or types.
+A string, an ES6 symbol, a boolean, an array of the above, or a function that returns any of those, given component's `props`.
+This drop target will only react to the items produced by the [drag sources](docs-drag-source.html) matching the specified type or types. `true` matches all source types, and `false` matches none.
 Read the [overview](docs-overview.html) to learn more about the items and types.

 * **`spec`**: Required.
 A plain JavaScript object with a few allowed methods on it.
 It describes how the drop target reacts to the drag and drop events.
 See the drop target specification described in detail in the next section.